ucbds-infra/otter-grader/docs/tutorial.rst

 This should have the same CSV output as above but no ``submission_pdfs`` directory since we didn't tell Otter to generate PDFs.

-You can learn more about the grading workflow for Otter in `this section <workflow/index.md>`_.
+You can learn more about the grading workflow for Otter in :ref:`this section <workflow>`.